EB research - Debra Ireland

 Public and Patient Involvement (PPI) in research is research carried out “with” or “by” those impacted by a condition such as EB, rather than “to”, “about” or “for” them.

-The EB Expert Panel are individuals living with EB, caring for someone with EB, or bereaved by EB, who advise us on our research and delivery of our services.
+The EB Expert Panel are individuals with EB, caring for someone with EB, or bereaved by EB, who advise us on our research and delivery of our services.
 Participation is voluntary and the Panel meets 2 or 3 times a year as a group.

 Learn more